The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 payload*: Identify event builder arguments object, including an optional profile property

-with a PartialProfile value that requires only an idpageRecord a personalization page view.
+with a PartialProfile value that requires only an idpageRecord an Experience API page view.

 Arguments: